Dr. Richard Chacon next to an adult Yanomamö man hunting with bow and arrow

 Dr. RICHARD JOHN CHACON

-Interests: Human Behavioral Ecology, Subsistence Strategies, Natural Resource Conservation, Warfare, Belief Systems, Ethnohistory, Medical Anthropology, Development of Social Complexity and Globalization; Indigenous Peoples of the Americas.
+Human Behavioral Ecology, Subsistence Strategies, Natural Resource Conservation, Ethics, Warfare, Ritual Violence, Belief Systems, Revolutionary Movements, Ethnohistory, Development of Social Complexity, Collective Action, Long Distance Exchange, Medical Anthropology, and Globalization; Minorities and Education; Indigenous Peoples of the Americas.

-Fieldwork: Dr. Chacon has conducted anthropological research among the Yanomamö, the Yora and the Achuar (Shiwiar) of Amazonia along with the Otavalo & Cotacachi Indians of the Andean Highlands.
+Fieldwork: Dr. Chacon has conducted anthropological research among the Yanomamö, the Yora and the Achuar (Shiwiar) of Amazonia.
+He currently woks with the Otavalo & Cotacachi Indians of the Andean Highlands.

 Courses taught